mister-bk/craft-plugin-optinmail/README.md

 This is a Plugin for developers, as you will need to provide your own template-files.

-## Getting Started

-TODO: These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

 This plugin requires Craft CMS 3.0.0-beta.20 or later